 Trafalgar Square itself has many interesting sights including Nelson's Column, The National Gallery, and St. Martin-in-the-Fields.
-You can see these and more on this self-guided tour.

 St. Martin-in-the-Fields is the official parish church for Buckingham Palace.
 Inside, there is a royal box on the left of the altar and one for the Admiralty on the right.

-National Gallery - Trafalgar Square
+The National Gallery

-The neoclassical National Gallery was founded in 1824 when the government agreed to buy 38 paintings belonging to the Russian, John Julius Angerstein.
+The neoclassical National Gallery was founded in 1824 when the British government agreed to purchase and display 38 paintings belonging to the Russian businessman John Julius Angerstein.
 The gallery now houses a collection of over 2,300 paintings dating from the mid-13th century to the 1900s.

-The fourth plinth in the northwest corner of Trafalgar Square , was originally designed by Sir Charles Barry and built in 1841 to display an equestrian statue.
+The fourth plinth (statue base) in the northwest corner of Trafalgar Square was originally designed by Sir Charles Barry and built in 1841 to display an equestrian statue.
 Due to a lack of funds to create a suitable statue, it remained empty until 1999.

 Whitehall and Big Ben from Trafalgar Square

-At the south of the square, Whitehall connects Trafalgar Square to Parliament Square.
-Since the 16th century, nearly all the key governmental ministries have been housed on this street.Continue to 9 of 10 below.
+At the south of the square the road, Whitehall, connects Trafalgar Square to Parliament Square.
+Since the 16th century, nearly all of the key government ministries have been housed on this street.

 South Africa House

-A non-stop vigil was held outside during the 1980s and early 1990s until the end of Apartheid.Continue to 10 of 10 below.
+A non-stop vigil was held outside South Africa House during the 1980s and early 1990s until the end of Apartheid.

 National Portrait Gallery

 The National Portrait Gallery was founded in 1856.
 It houses portraits of prominent Britons from Tudor times to the present day.
 It was the first portrait gallery in the world when it opened.